HawtDogFlvrWtr/CDS/README.md

 Crypto Dip Signals

+- Add suggestions in the issues tab above.
-- Add tickets in the issues tab above.
+- Add issues with the site in the issues tab above.